Is Canada’s Student Direct Stream right for you?

-Studying in Canada is set to become an even more attractive proposition for residents of key Asian partner countries, thanks to the new Student Direct Stream (SDS).
+Studying in Canada has become an even more attractive proposition for residents of key partner countries, thanks to the Student Direct Stream.

 Students who do not have all of the additional information may still apply through the regular study permit application process, either online or at a Visa Application Centre.
-Applications that meet the regular study permit criteria but not the Student Direct Stream criteria will be processed according to the regular study permit criteria, but will not receive the faster processing that is available under the Student Direct Stream.
+Applications that meet the regular study permit criteria but not the Student Direct Stream criteria may be processed according to the regular study permit criteria, but do receive the faster processing that is available under the Student Direct Stream (SDS Canada).

 “IRCC recognizes the tremendous economic, cultural and social benefits that international students bring to Canada.
-We are committed to improving client service for all applicants, including students, as we continue to find new and efficient ways to reduce processing times,” stated Canada’s Minister of Immigration, Ahmed Hussen, in announcing the Student Direct Stream.
+We are committed to improving client service for all applicants, including students, as we continue to find new and efficient ways to reduce processing times,” stated Ahmed Hussed, Canada’s Minister of Immigration at the time of the SDS launch.

 Do you prefer to learn by video?
 Check out this comprehensive webinar on studying in Canada which we produced in partnership with Doherty Fultz Immigration: